 3) Immune Booster

 When attacked by a cold, chicken soup and garlic are often popular home remedies.
-In the case of garlic, this is as the sulfur compounds have been suggested to boost the immune system, helping the body to fight infection and disease.
+In the case of garlic intake, this is as the sulfur compounds have been suggested to boost the immune system, helping the body to fight infection and disease.

 The results showed that the group that consumed 2.56 g of aged garlic extract a day, experienced colds that were 61% shorter and less severe.